<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 For much more detailed mappings of what Containers Matrix techniques we cover, refer to our MITRE ATT&CK Containers Matrix Solution Guide.

-Support of Kubernetes is just one component that makes up our Dynamic Access Management (DAM) platform.
+Support of Kubernetes is just one component that makes up our Zero Trust PAM platform.
 Knowing that Kubernetes hosts and is adjacent to a myriad of applications and services critical to your business, we also support resources such as databases and cloud accounts, legacy as well as cloud-native applications, and we centralize access to every one of those resources.

 Want to see StrongDM in action?
 Book a demo.